lizard-demon/bhopblox/README.md

 ### Quick Start Summary

-1. **Launch the platform** from a Reddit post by clicking "Play" on the splash screen
+1. **Launch the game** from a Reddit post by clicking "Play" on the splash screen
-2. **View the world information** including leaderboard and description through the authentic Minecraft-style interface
+2. **View world info and leaderboards** through the authentic Minecraft-style interface showing current speedrun records
-3. **Click "Play 'Voxel World Adventure'"** to launch the WebAssembly voxel engine with real-time status updates
+3. **Click "Play 'Voxel World Adventure'"** to enter the 3D voxel world with real-time loading status
-4. **Experience the 3D engine** with loaded world data, player state, and generative windchime music
+4. **Explore and speedrun** the 3D voxel environment to set new completion time records
-5. **Use the remix feature** to create custom versions of the world with your own titles and descriptions
+5. **Create remix worlds** with custom titles and descriptions to share with the Reddit community
-6. **Press ESC or click "◀ EXIT"** to return to the main interface with automatic cleanup
+6. **Press ESC or click "◀ EXIT"** to return to the main menu with automatic engine cleanup

-**Note**: The platform features complete WebAssembly 3D engine infrastructure - the WASM voxel engine (voxels.wasm + voxels.js) loads successfully, displays a functional 3D canvas with world data and player state loaded into memory, and provides the technical foundation for voxel world experiences with community leaderboard integration.
+**Note**: BhopBlox is a complete 3D voxel adventure game - the WebAssembly 3D engine (voxels.wasm + voxels.js) loads successfully, displays a fully functional 3D voxel world with speedrun mechanics, automatic time tracking, and community leaderboard integration for competitive gameplay.

 ### Audio Experience